2020/21 | Conestoga College

 Prohibition of Weapons on Campus

 No person, while on property controlled or owned by Conestoga, shall possess, carry or use any firearm, weapon, imitation of a weapon, ammunition, knife, prohibited device or dangerous chemicals, including explosives and fireworks.
 Certain exceptions may exist, such as for police officers or certain bona fide religious items.
-If you are not certain whether an item may be brought onto campus, please see Safety and Security Services prior to bringing the item to campus.
+If you are not certain whether an item may be brought onto campus, please see Campus Safety prior to bringing the item to campus.

 Be-Dah-Bin Gamik, (Place of New Beginnings) provides services for Indigenous students, including those who are First Nations (status and non-status), Metis and Inuit.
 Our services ensure a smooth transition to college life by providing ongoing student support.
 The service includes social and cultural events and activities, traditional counselling services, and Elders-in-Residence programs and the Aboriginal Student Circle.

 Doon (Kitchener) Campus: 519-748-5220, ext.
 2470 or 2251, or drop into Room 2A601, in the main teaching building.